Bernt Balchen: Post-retirement

 As one of the world's foremost Arctic experts, Balchen was sought out by numerous companies and government agencies including Canada and Norway.
 Balchen was hired as a consultant by Hercules Oil, then Phillips Petroleum and Moran Towing on plans to extract oil from Alaska using pipelines.
 According to a 1972 article in The Christian Science Monitor, Balchen asserted that "a general warming trend over the North Pole is melting the polar ice cap and may produce an ice-free Arctic Ocean by the year 2000."

 In his native Norway, Balchen was a driving force in the establishment of Det Norske Luftfartselskap (D.N.L.) ("The Norwegian Airline Company"), with which he pioneered commercial Europe–US airline flights across the North Pole.
 D.N.L. later merged with Danish and Swedish airlines into the major carrier Scandinavian Airlines.

 Death and burial

 Balchen continued to work in consultancy until his death.
 In his final year, he was diagnosed with bone cancer, and he died at Mount Kisco, New York in 1973.
 Balchen was buried at the Arlington National Cemetery in Virginia.
 He is buried in Section 2, Grave 4969, next to Admiral Richard E. Byrd.

 Honors and tributes

-Balchen was a winner of the Harmon Trophy in aviation.
+Balchen received the Congressional Gold Medal in 1930 and the Harmon Trophy in 1956, both for his pioneering in aviation.
+He became honorary member of American Polar Society in 1966.
 The annual "International Aviation Snow Symposium", sponsored by the Northeast (U.S.) Chapter of the American Association of Airport Executives, created the Bernt Balchen Award in his memory in 1976 to recognize airports excelling in snow and ice control.
-In 1973, Balchen was inducted in the National Aviation Hall of Fame In 1976, Balchen was inducted into the International Air & Space Hall of Fame.
+In 1973, Balchen was inducted in the National Aviation Hall of Fame In 1974, Mount Balchen in Alaska was named after him, and there is a Mount Balchen in Antarctica also named in his honor.
+In 1976, Balchen was inducted into the International Air & Space Hall of Fame.
+October 23 1999, the centenary of Balchen's birthday, king Harald V unveiled a statue of Balchen in his home town Kristiansand.
+The Royal Norwegian Air Force’s school in Kjevik has a bronze relief of Balchen, a gift from Sons of Norway.
+In 2012, when the Norwegian Air Force celebrated their 100 year anniversary, «Norsk Militær Luftmakt 100 år», the first airshow was held at Kjevik outside Kristiansand and named «Bernt Balchen Airshow».

 Balchen was also a recipient of the following military decorations: